Steinberg slices and group-valued moment maps: Introduction

 Let $G$ be a simply-connected, complex semisimple group, and let $G_{\ad}$ be its adjoint form.
 The group $G_{\ad}$ acts on $G$ by conjugation, and $G$ contains a transversal slice $\Sigma$ for this action which was introduced by Steinberg \cite{ste:65}.
 The resulting (multiplicative) universal centralizer is the smooth affine variety

 This family of centralizers first appeared in work of Lusztig \cite[Section 8.6]{lus:76}.
-When $G$ is simply-laced, Bezrukavnikov, Finkelberg, and Mirkovic \cite{bez.fin.mir:05} have shown that its coordinate ring is isomorphic to the equivariant $K$-theory of the affine Grassmannian of the Langlands dual group $G^\vee$---therefore, $\Z$ is a Coulomb branch in the sense of Nakajima \cite{nak:17}.
+When $G$ is simply-laced, Bezrukavnikov, Finkelberg, and Mirkovic \cite{bez.fin.mir:05} showed that its coordinate ring is isomorphic to the equivariant $K$-theory of the affine Grassmannian of the Langlands dual group $G^\vee$---therefore, in this case $\Z$ is an example of a Coulomb branch as defined by Nakajima \cite{nak:17}.

-The natural symplectic structure on $\Z$ is inherited from the nondegenerate quasi-Poisson structure on the double $\DG:=G_{\ad}\times G$ as described, up to a finite central quotient, by \cite{bez.fin.mir:05} and by Finkelberg and Tsymbaliuk \cite{fin.tsy:19}.
-We construct a smooth partial compactification $\Zbar$ of $\Z$, by taking the closure of each centralizer fiber inside the wonderful compactification $\Gbar$.
-We show that the symplectic structure on $\Z$ extends to a log-symplectic Poisson structure on $\Zbar$.
+The natural symplectic structure on $\Z$ is inherited from the nondegenerate quasi-Poisson structure on the double $\DG\colonequals G_{\ad}\times G$ as described, up to a finite central quotient, by Finkelberg and Tsymbaliuk \cite{fin.tsy:19}.
+We construct a relative compactification

-These results parallel the main theorem of \cite{bal:19}.
-That work considers the principal slice $\mathcal{S}\subset\mathfrak{g}$ defined by Kostant \cite{kos:63}, which is a cross-section to the regular adjoint $G$-orbits on $\mathfrak{g}$.
-The corresponding universal centralizer is the symplectic variety

-which is obtained from the cotangent bundle $T^*G_{\ad}$ by Whittaker reduction.
-It has a smooth, log-symplectic partial compactification